Rombauer passes Medina Spirit in 2021 Preakness Stakes victory

 Rombauer qualified for the Preakness after winning the El Camino Real Derby in February, a “Win & You’re In” event.
 The colt went on to play Preakness spoiler, finishing first in the 10-horse field to capture the Middle Jewel of the Triple Crown.

-That ended what had been a tumultuous two weeks since the Kentucky Derby victory for Medina Spirit and trainer Bob Baffert, whose record-breaking seventh Derby record remains in question.
+That ended what had been a tumultuous two weeks since the Kentucky Derby victory for Medina Spirit and trainer Bob Baffert, whose record-breaking seventh Derby victory remains in question.

 Medina Spirit tested positive for betamethasone, a steroid that is legal but must clear the horse’s system prior to the race.
-Baffert initially denied the use of betamethasone before acknowledging that a veterinarian-recommended anti-fungal ointment Otomax that contains the steroid was used on Medina Spirit to treat dermatitis.
+Baffert initially denied the use of betamethasone before acknowledging that a veterinarian-recommended anti-fungal ointment Otomax, which contains the steroid, was used on Medina Spirit to treat dermatitis.
 Medina Spirit was permitted to run in the Preakness after Baffert agreed to “rigorous testing and monitoring” that included three rounds of clean drug testing.

 Baffert, who Churchill Downs suspended indefinitely from the track following Medina Spirit’s positive test, opted not to be in attendance for the Preakness so as not to be a distraction on race day.